opencomputeproject/onie/docs/developers/demo_os.rst

 One of the methods is to look for a file named ``onie-installer-<platform>-<arch>`` on all of the switch's IPv6 neighbors.

-Using the Freescale P2020RDB-PCA reference platform as an example, the default installer name would be::
+Using the NXP P2020RDB-PCA reference platform as an example, the default installer name would be::

-  onie-installer-fsl_p2020rdbpca-powerpc
+  onie-installer-nxp_p2020rdbpca-powerpc

 1. Connect to the serial console of the network switch.
 2. Power cycle the machine.